Nuno-Jesus/Make-A-Make/README.md

 %.o: %.c
 	cc -c $<
 ```

-Variables allow you to focus your changes on one place, preventing error-prone implementations and repeated values across your Makefile.

 Ok, pause.
 I know this is a lot to take in.
 Let's look into the details.When running `make`: